reflectoring/reflectoring.github.io/_posts/tips/logging/2018-08-13-log-server.md

 * it has **access to the log events of all services**
 * it can **index and efficiently search structured data** appended to the log events, such as a trace id.

-With clever use of such structured log data, we can make the data flow through our application easily visible.
+With clever use of such [structured log data](/structured-log-data) for providing [context information](/logging-context), we can make the data flow through our application easily visible.

 ## Reason #3: Accessability